Tim Lawrence’s Technical Program Management Portfolio

 With this in place, it became our go to tool and dashboard during our regular standup's for monitoring in progress work and triaging upcoming work for the design teams.
 The PMO evolved from when it was first established to when I left, making sure to keep up with the latest tools and trends to allow the team to be as efficient as possible.

-Task: During the merger of Superion, TriTech along with Zuercher, and the public sector and healthcare business of Aptean that formed CentralSquare Technologies, I was the project manager and lead instructional designer of a comprehensive knowledge transfer process.
+Task: During the merger of Superion, TriTech along with Zuercher, and the public sector and healthcare business of Aptean that formed CentralSquare, I was the project manager and lead instructional designer of a comprehensive knowledge transfer process.

 With the VP of Integration as my key stakeholder, I led a team of 10 functional managers and over 200 software engineers through the task of identifying important knowledge that would be lost in in the job elimination caused by the merger to create a work breakdown structure.